 held comfortably and securely to the body.

 The band is a soft, thin, translucent, swim (water, chlorine, salt and sweat) safe, very durable elastic which does not tug on body hairs or chafe skin.
+The elastic is sold for sewing bathing suits/swimwear.

 passes through the top of the prosthesis and around the waist.